vizzuhq/ipyvizzu/docs/docs/environments/jupyter/jupyterlab.md

 ## Example

-Below you can see an example, place the following code blocks into notebook cells in order to try it in Jupyter Notebook.
+Below you can see an example, place the following code blocks into notebook cells in order to try it in JupyterLab.

 For more information regarding to how to use ipyvizzu-story please check [Tutorial chapter](../tutorial.md) of our documentation site.